 Electronic Document.
 This Agreement will be signed by means of an electronic signature platform.
 To this end, the parties acknowledge the validation of this document and its electronic signatures, pursuant to the applicable law.

 IN WITNESS WHEREOF, the parties hereto, each acting through its duly authorized representatives, have signed this Non-Disclosure Agreement on the dates indicated below.

-Date: [date]
+Date: [October 17, 2025]